Agricultural Storage Buildings

 Steel is the most economical option today for agricultural crop & feed storage

-Farm storage buildings are important investments, whether for storing produce, machine equipment, hay, or all of the above.
-“The value of these commodities will be worth more than if left in the field,” note authors Gay and Grisso, in their article ‘Planning for a Farm Storage Building.’
-By purchasing a pre-engineered steel agricultural storage building, you guarantee that you are constructing the most durable & ecomomical structure, at the lowest possible price – because, as Gay and Grisso point out in their article, “the increased value of the stored hay or machinery (must) offset the cost of owning the building.”1
+Farm storage buildings are important investments, whether for storing produce, feed, farm equipment, hay, or all of the above.
+“The value of these commodities will be worth more than if left in the field,” note authors Gay and Grisso, in their article 'Planning for a Farm Storage Building.'
+By purchasing a pre-engineered steel agricultural storage building, you guarantee that you are constructing the most durable & economical structure, at the lowest possible price – because, as Gay and Grisso point out in their article, “the increased value of the stored hay or machinery (must) offset the cost of owning the building.”1

 Steel agri-storage options are diverse indeed, and your requirements will be dictated by the type and range of materials being stored; their sizes, shapes, and numbers; environmental requirements given the climate in which you are building; and what type of access you require.

 In selecting the site for your agricultural barn building, the Self-Study Guide for Agricultural Building Design that is available at RuralFinance.org, states that, “the site should be chosen to avoid the risk of flooding and to reduce rodent problems.
 It should also be conveniently located for members (farming staff), with adequate road access.”2 Pre-engineered steel buildings have the advantage in rodent prevention, since steel is unaffected by pests, mould, rotting, and rodent chewing, and because the seals and joins on steel structures fit so tightly, that nothing can climb or crawl through.
 The seals are so tight, that steel buildings achieve the very highest R-ratings when properly insulated, which is why they are so commonly awarded energy efficiency rebates and incentives.